In this recipe, we’ll show you how to make crustless cheesecake topped with strawberries.

 - Finally, mix in the vanilla, sour cream and flour- you might want to reduce your speed to prevent the flour from creating a dust cloud.

-- Blend until creamy and pour into your spring form
+- Blend until creamy and pour into your greased springform pan.

-- *Place foil covered spring form into a baking sheet that has water in it to create a water bath.
+- *Place foil covered spring form pan into a baking sheet that has 1 ½ cups of water in it to create a water bath.